How To Care For Baby Teeth

 It’s best to discourage these habits from around the age of 1 to help avert dental problems.

-Teething
+Teething and Discomfort

 When baby is teething, offer a teething ring or chilled, clean washcloths to alleviate discomfort.